 Undergoing an Orlando breast augmentation is a complex decision that should not be made lightly.
 Even once you’re certain that it is what you want, you still have several important options that you’ll need to consider, including the type of implant and its texture.

-Deciding what type of implant is right for you should be made in partnership with a board-certified plastic surgeon, like Dr. George Pope at Orlando Plastic Surgery Center.
+Deciding what type of implant is right for you should be made in partnership with a board-certified plastic surgeon, like Dr. George Pope at Pope Plastic Surgery.
 It pays to do your research in advance of the consultation so you can ask informed questions.

 Once you’ve decided which implant shape fits your cosmetic needs, you may also need to decide on which texture you prefer.
 There are two breast implant surface options: smooth and textured.

 - Smooth breast implants typically feel like the outside of an inflated balloon and are the most common texture used in breast augmentation procedures.
 The smooth implants are more natural to the touch because they have a thinner shell wall.
 This thin shell makes the implant much softer than a textured implant, causing it to display much less rippling.
 Doctors who prefer to use smooth shell implants generally place them under the muscle in order to prevent capsular contracture, a type of complication involving scar tissue growing around the implant.